What is spiritual direction?

 Who Do I Work With?

 I work with folks of all backgrounds, faiths, traditions and identities.
 I'm a practicing progressive Jew from a mixed family that includes Catholics, Buddhists, Muslims, and Quakers.
+I specialize in working on aging and life course transitions.
 I welcome folks of all gender identities and sexual orientations; I am genderqueer and teach a course on Trans Spirituality at CIIS.

 Anna Corwin, PhD